msped/projectparts/README.md

 # Project Parts

 Before reading any further please be aware this site is using stripe.js to take payments.
-In order for it to work please use the credit card number `4242 4242 4242 4242`.
+In order for it to work please use the credit card number `4242424242424242` (`4242` four times).
 If you use your own details a <strong><u>payment maybe taken.</u></strong>

 Project Parts is an online competition to win car modifactions parts, it can be views [here](https://projectparts.herokuapp.com/).